rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 vector, containing all the elements the iterator produces.

-Use the code in Listing 12-1 to allow your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector:
+Use the code in Listing 12-1 to allow your `minigrep` program to read any command line arguments passed to it and then collect the values into a vector.

 <span class="filename">Filename: src/main.rs</span>